GKO95/GKO95.github.io/_docs/programming/en/PRGMING_Python3.md

 | `\'`   | Single quote   |
 | `\"`   | Double quote   |

-Not just to escape from string and to perform operation, escape character is also used to code a single long line of code into short consecutive multi-line code.
+Not just to escape from string and to perform operations, escape character is also used to code a single long line of code into short consecutive multi-line code.

 ## `None` Keyword
-An data with no value regardless of data type.
-Although `None` can be used as `False` in Boolean logic conditioning, `None` and `False` is completely different even in Boolean concept.
+Data with no value regardless of a data type.
+Although `None` can be used as `False` in Boolean logic conditioning, `None` and `False` are completely different even in the Boolean concept.

 ```python
 # CONDITIONAL CHECK: can None be deemed as False in Boolean?